course-details-portlet

 Skills: After completing this course the student will be able to: - conduct the analysis of large-scale power systems using advanced methods and algorithms - model generators, transformers, lines and cables in the positive, negative and zero sequence systems as basis for the analysis of symmetrical and unsymmetrical faults - perform analysis of power systems subjected to symmetrical and unsymmetrical faults - define, establish and solve equations for regular (AC) power flow, DC power flow, and optimal power flow - use simulation tools to perform comprehensive short circuit studies, load flow studies, and optimal power flow studies - use instruments and equipment in the laboratory - think independently and critically - supplement their learning through appropriate literature study - reflect upon results from assignments - demonstrate integrity and accountability in their learning.

-General competence: After completing the course, the candidate shall have had increased: - skills in cooperation and interdisciplinary collaboration - ability to communicate effectively to peers, professionals and non-specialists alike through discussions, reports and presentations - ability to give constructive feedback to peers - ability to contribute to innovation and innovation processes.
+General competence: After completing the course, the candidate shall have had increased: - skills in cooperation and interdisciplinary collaboration - ability to communicate effectively to peers, professionals and non-specialists alike through discussions, reports and presentations - ability to give constructive feedback to peers - ability to deal with uncertainty in problem descriptions - ability to take into account sustainability perspectives - ability to contribute to innovation and innovation processes.

 Learning methods and activities